wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 This is a fairly good list with some interesting attack scenarios that we can research and perform.

 There are other ML specific attacks such as model inversion, membership inference which I might explore at a later point, possibly when upgrading Husky AI to provide a more complex categorical model.
-For more information on machine learning threats see [Failure modes in machine learning] (https://docs.microsoft.com/en-us/security/engineering/failure-modes-in-machine-learning) by Microsoft, as well as "Hacking neural networks: A short introduction" by Michael Kissner.
+For more information on machine learning threats see [Failure modes in machine learning](https://docs.microsoft.com/en-us/security/engineering/failure-modes-in-machine-learning) by Microsoft, as well as [Hacking Neural Networks - A short introduction](https://arxiv.org/pdf/1911.07658.pdf) by Michael Kissner.

 ## Next steps

 In the next post, we will do hands-on attacks against the exposed prediction API via brute forcing.

-Now it will become interesting! :)
+Now it will become interesting!
+Stay tuned.

-## Appendix{appendix}
+## Appendix{#appendix}

 This appendix contains the most significant threats identified and more insights.
 When doing this you want to store this information in a issues/bug tracking system such as Jira.
 This helps to track and also review dispositions in the future.